xKerman/restricted-unserialize/README.md

 ## Why POI-safe?

-`unserialize` function in this package only deserializes boolean, integer, floating point number, string, and array, and not deserilizes object instance.
+`unserialize` function in this package only deserializes boolean, integer, floating point number, string, and array, and not deserializes object instance.
 Since any instances that has magic method for POP chain (such as `__destruct` or `__toString`) cannot instantiate, any plan to exploit POP chain just fails.
 ( You can read detailed explanation of POP chain https://www.insomniasec.com/downloads/publications/Practical%20PHP%20Object%20Injection.pdf )